vedantk/quotient-filter/readme.txt

 - Insert(qf, key)
 - May-Contain(qf, key)
-- Remove(qf, key)
+- Remove(qf, key) (with a caveat, see the documentation in qf.h)
 - Merge(qf1, qf2) -> qfout
+- Iterate(qf)

 Like Bloom filters, quotient filters support approximate membership tests with no false negatives.
 Advantages of quotient filters over Bloom filters include:

-- Superior data locality
+- Improved locality of accesses
 - Lessened reliance on hash functions
-- Deterministic key removal
+- Deterministic (or `correct') key removal
 - The ability to merge filters without rehashing data
+- The ability to iterate through hashes in the filter (modulo 2^(q+r))

-These properties make quotient filters useful as on-disk data structures.
-See [2] for a specific example with the log-structured merge tree.
+These properties make quotient filters useful on-disk data structures.
+See [2] for a specific example involving the log-structured merge tree.

 Advantages of Bloom filters over quotient filters include: